 Neoprene is a good choice for dogs with sensitive skin, short coats, or if your dog is prone to chafing with other materials.

-What it does well: Mesh is lightweight and breathes well.
-Air circulates between the fabric and the coat, which means your dog is less likely to overheat.
+What it does well: Mesh is light and breathes well.
+Air circulates between the fabric and the coat, meaning your dog is less likely to overheat.
 The material also dries relatively quickly, which is handy after rain or if your dog gets wet.
 Mesh harnesses are generally lighter in weight than neoprene or nylon versions, which is an advantage for small dogs.

 What to watch out for: Mesh is less robust.
-With intensive use, a pulling dog, or a rough walking style, mesh can wear out or deform more quickly.
-The fit can also be less precise: mesh has less structure, so a harness can shift more easily on an active or wriggly dog.
+With intensive use, a dog that pulls, or a rough walking style, mesh can wear out or deform more quickly.
+The fit can also be less precise: mesh has less structure, so a harness can shift more easily with an active or wriggly dog.

 Mesh works best for calm dogs that don't pull much, and for owners looking for a light and breathable harness for daily use.